-Schedule tutoring and visit academic resource centers.
+- O Schedule tutoring and visit academic resource centers.
 Now that you have a better feel for your classes, seek assistance in those subjects that you think will be a challenge for you.
 Most colleges offer free tutoring and assistance through academic resource or student services centers.
-You also can talk to your professors or academic advisor.
-Get to know your professors.
+You also can talk to your professors or academic advisor. - Get to know your professors.
 Take time to stop by your professors' offices during their scheduled office hours - even if you feel comfortable with the material being covered in class.
 It is important to develop professional relationships during your time in college.
-Faculty members often can serve as mentors to guide you in your learning and, ultimately, in your career.
-Know where to go for counseling and help.
+Faculty members often can serve as mentors to guide you in your learning and, ultimately, in your career. - O Know where to go for counseling and help.
 Most colleges offer free counseling to help you address issues such as stress, managing your time or money, homesickness or relationship problems.
 Additionally, colleges offer assistance for students with physical or learning disabilities.

-October (March, for spring students) Prepare for mid-terms.
+October (March, for spring students)

+- O Prepare for mid-terms.
 Mid-term exams are typically comprehensive, covering everything you've learned up to this point.
 They also are often heavily weighted.
-Do not take them lightly!
-Meet with your academic advisor.
+Do not take them lightly! - Meet with your academic advisor.
 At most colleges, scheduling for spring semester begins in late October or early November.
-Many colleges
+Many colleges will place an "academic advising hold" on your account, preventing you from registering for spring classes until you meet with your advisor.

-HOW IT WORKS -
+₩ HOW IT WORKS -